CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```

 ###Lists
-Lists are denoted with a hypen (-) and a space preceding each list item.
+Lists are denoted with a hyphen (-) and a space preceding each list item.

 **Example: a CloudSlang flow's possible results are defined using a list mapped to the results key**
 ```yaml